writetome51/alphabetize-by-property/README.md

 # alphabetizeByProperty()
-## alphabetizeByProperty(property, objects): void
+## alphabetizeByProperty(property: string, objects): void

 It re-orders objects alphabetically by property.
 It coerces each property value into a string before doing the sorting.
 The values of the properties are not modifed.
+NOTE:  you can use dot-notation in the property string.

 ## Installation